kiraboshi/cascade/docs/tutorials/layout-primitives.md

 You've learned:
 - ✅ How to use Stack, Cluster, and Grid
+- ✅ How to create viewport-based responsive layouts
-- ✅ How to create responsive layouts
+- ✅ How to create container-based responsive layouts
 - ✅ How to combine primitives for complex layouts
 - ✅ How to add animations
 - ✅ Common layout patterns